sauravpradhan/AndroidKeyStore/README.md

 # AndroidKeyStore
-Demo app for using Android Keystore System  :metal:
+Demo app for using Android Keystore System

 #APK Link
 You can directly test the APK from the below link: